How to Take Responsibility for Your Life

 Your Thoughts Matter

 And, they tend to play themselves over and over again in your head.
 They either support you to think about and take positive action or the opposite.
-Your thoughts either criticize or they support the accomplishment of your goals.
+Your thoughts either criticize or support the accomplishment of your goals.

 Listen to the voice in your mind.
 You know the drill.
 Negative thoughts are overwhelming and they can take control of your mind for days.
 But, how to get even, how to replay or recast a situation that has already occurred, or how to make excuses or blame others is not powerful, positive thinking.